 “This project will enable us to better understand environmental and socio-economic impacts of farming, as well as to work with the community on ways to best manage our sensitive ecosystem.”

-Denise True from CNCF developed the project and comments, “We developed CarbonCare™ as a collective approach to address barriers, gaps and opportunities to make carbon farming a common agricultural practice.
+Former board member Denise True helped developed the project and comments, “We developed CarbonCare™ as a collective approach to address barriers, gaps and opportunities to make carbon farming a common agricultural practice.
 Carbon farming can deliver multiple and critical sustainability objectives across environmental, economic, social and cultural themes, including restoring our connection to nature.”

 Louise-Marlena adds “It is vital that we boost interest in carbon farming with landowners, farmers and everyone involved in land management.
 Our goal is to facilitate support for greater participation and to ensure that our land and soil does not become any more degraded than it already is.
 Our future depends on it.”